 Roast Pork with Sweet Onion-Rhubarb Sauce

-Tart rhubarb is balanced by sweet onions in this sumptuous sauce for grilled pork tenderloin.
+Tart rhubarb is balanced by sweet onions in this sumptuous sauce for roasted pork tenderloin.
 If you can't find fresh rhubarb for this, use frozen (no need to thaw it first).
 For dinner in a hurry, try two quick sides like whole-wheat couscous and steamed broccoli.

 - 4 teaspoons extra-virgin olive oil, divided